6911 S. Yosemite Street

 Serving children and adults with SPD and their families by leading the field in SPD treatment, research, and education.
 STAR Institute is the world’s most comprehensive and accurate (research-based) source of information about SPD from each of its three centers:

-STAR Institute for SPD — Treatment Center
+STAR Institute — Treatment Center

 The premier treatment facility for children diagnosed with SPD and/or other developmental and behavioral conditions that include significant sensory issues.
 Services include: